FreeMasen/luncheon-presentation/src/chapter_4.md

 $web-only$

 The second constructor provided by Luncheon is the Builder.
-This allows for constructing requests or responses in memory to be then serialized.
+This allows for constructing requests or responses in memory to be serialized.

 $web-only-end$